The Sound Relationship House: A 7 Step Guide to Lasting Love

 References:

-Gottman, J. M. (1999).
-The marriage clinic: A scientifically-based marital therapy.
+Gottman, J. M. (2024).
+The new marriage clinic: A scientifically-based marital therapy.
 W. W. Norton.